Research Overview

 Accomplishing the “Sheepmowing HEALS” Project

-For this project, 25 campus sheep will be allowed to graze in a fenced 1-acre lawn area on central campus over a period of 3 days, approximately every 3-4 weeks.
+For this project, 25 campus sheep will be allowed to graze in a fenced lawn area on central campus over a period of 3 days, approximately every 3-4 weeks during spring quarter.
 An adjacent lawn will serve as a control; it will be conventionally maintained by Grounds staff.

 It is through the collaboration of a multi-disciplinary group of faculty, staff, students, and community members that this research is made possible.